linode/apl-docs/docs/get-started/labs/use-otel.md

 Using a Gitea repository is not required.
 You can also build using public repositories.
 :::

-1. Create a new repo called `petclinic`
+1. Create a new repo called `petclinic`.

 2. Clone the Spring PetClinic Sample Application:

 ```bash